 What can you do to prevent the spread of POMS to other oyster growing regions?

-- Drain all water from your boat and gear;
+- Drain all water from your boat and gear; and,

 What you can do to help

-Biosecurity Tasmania encourages all community members to report all suspected aquatic disease events so they can be investigated.
-Improved vigilance in recreational boat cleaning helps reduce the spread of aquatic diseases and pests.
+Biosecurity Tasmania encourages all community members to report any suspected aquatic disease event so that it can be investigated.

+Recreational boat cleaning is extremely effective in reducing the spread of aquatic diseases and pests.
 Help protect Tasmania from introduced aquatic threats by CHECK, CLEAN, DRAIN and DRY all boating, fishing and diving gear before coming to Tasmania, and after every trip in Tasmanian waters.
+For further information please click here:

 Reporting oyster mortalities